 After a median follow-up of 6.9 years, the researchers found that non-Hispanic black women had a 48 percent higher risk for breast cancer death in the first three years after diagnosis compared with non-Hispanic white women.
 After three years, non-Hispanic black women had a 34 percent increased risk for breast cancer-specific mortality.

 “The higher risk for early death among black women was more striking among women with estrogen receptor-positive tumors,” Warner said.

 Non-Hispanic black women with estrogen receptor-positive tumors were more than twice as likely to die from breast cancer within the first three years of diagnosis compared with non-Hispanic white women.
 This risk was also increased in non-Hispanic black women with luminal A and luminal B breast cancer subtypes.

 “This finding is important because these are the types of tumors that we traditionally think of as more treatable,” Warner said.

-No difference in breast cancer mortality between non-Hispanic black and white women was found for estrogen receptor-negative, basal or HER2-overexpressing tumor subtypes.
+No difference in breast cancer mortality between non-Hispanic black and white women was found for estrogen receptor-negative, basal or HER2-overexpressing A mass of cells that can be benign or malignant. subtypes.

 Warner and colleagues also evaluated breast cancer survival among Asian and Hispanic women.
 Compared with non-Hispanic white women, data indicated that Asian women had a 40 percent lower risk for breast cancer death.
 The researchers observed this decreased risk in all breast cancers and in estrogen receptor-negative, luminal A and HER2-overexpressing tumors.
 They found no significant differences between non-Hispanic white women and Hispanic women for breast cancer mortality.